danneu/kog/README.md

 ## WebSockets

-I'm gradually hacking at the implementation until it's where I want it since Jetty's API is pretty weird.
+I'm gradually hacking at the implementation until it's where I want it since Jetty's API is pretty weird and hard for me to figure out without meandering guesses.

 I eventually want to remove the key to socket-handler mapping which only exists since it's my latest effort to route upgrade requests to `HandlerList` instances.

 Here's an example websocket server that upgrades the websocket request if the client has a `session_id` cookie